entropicalabs/el-loom/docs/source/docu_files/eka_qec/block.rst

       stab.uuid: zz_circuit.uuid for stab in repetition_stabs
   }

 Note that this step may be ignored.
-In that case, a default set of :class:`~loom.eka.syndrome_circuit.SyndromeCircuit` is provided but there is no guarantee when it comes to error correction properties.
+In that case, a default set of :class:`~loom.eka.syndrome_circuit.SyndromeCircuit` is provided but there is no guarantee when it comes to fault tolerance properties.

 Once we have defined all the different components, we can assemble them together and create the :class:`~loom.eka.block.Block` object: